Kef uses the finest customs clearers that we know of in Israel.

 Under normal conditions, Kef is able to clear your shipment quickly while avoiding unnecessary extra fees at the port.

-Deliver documents to Kef Customs Agent 1 week before arrival date of shipment.
+Deliver documents to Kef or Kef Customs Agent 1 week before arrival date of shipment.
 Shipments do arrive early, and you will incur fees if documents are not ready.

 Container— You should arrive in the country 1-2 weeks before your shipment.